 In the era of manorialism, villains were active and it’s considered they would become the Ninja of famous Iga.

-The “villains” in this context, they were not bandits but were kind of landowners who were opposing, resisting, and not following the existing controlling system.
+The “villains” in this context, they were not bandits, but were kind of landowners who were opposing, resisting, and not following the existing control system.

-Later in the Muromachi period (1336-1573), activities of villains were on the decline, instead, Jizamurai (provincial samurai who engaged in agriculture in peacetime) were on the rise called Iga shu (Iga group) and they fought for battles as mercenary who specialized in a night raid and arson which would be called “Shinobi”.
+Later in the Muromachi period (1336-1573), activities of villains were on the decline, instead, Jizamurai (provincial samurai who engaged in agriculture in peacetime) were on the rise called Iga Shu (Iga group) and they fought in battles as mercenaries who specialized in a night raid and arson which would be called “Shinobi”.

 Tensho Iga War

-Tensho Iga War is the name of two invasions of Iga province by the Oda clan during the Sengoku period.
-Following the Battle of Okehazama in 1560, Oda Nobunaga of Owari province began his rise as a prominent daimyo of central Japan, rapidly expanding his territory.
+Tensho Iga War is the name of two invasions of the Iga province of the Oda clan during the Sengoku period.
+Following the Battle of Okehazama in 1560, Oda Nobunaga of Owari province began his rise as a prominent daimyo in central Japan, rapidly expanding his territory.

 The province was conquered by Oda Nobunaga in 1581 after an unsuccessful attempt in 1579 by his son Oda Nobukatsu.
 Following their defeat, forces from Iga were hired as auxiliary troops by other military forces.

-While Iga Ninja was developed from villains, Kouka Ninja has its roots in Samurai who used to serve Rokkaku clan which was provincial military governor turned daimyo.
-Therefore, unlike Iga Ninja who were strictly professional to their jobs, Kouka Ninja is said to be loyal to the client.
+While Iga Ninja was developed from villains, Kouka Ninja has its roots in Samurai who used to serve the Rokkaku clan which was the provincial military governor turned daimyo.
+Therefore, unlike Iga Ninja who were strictly professional in their jobs, Kouka Ninja is said to be loyal to the client.

-The significant feature of the Kouka Ninja is that they had the council system like democracy, majority votes did matter which is the stark difference compare to Iga’s organizational operation.
+The significant feature of the Kouka Ninja is that they had the council system like democracy, majority vote did matter which is the stark difference compare to Iga’s organizational operation.